Jeronimus Cornelisz: Shipwreck

 For some reason, Pelsaert stayed in his cabin for much of the voyage, even though he was responsible for the ship.
 He later claimed the confession tortured out of Cornelisz confirmed that Jacobsz had deliberately steered the Batavia off course.
 The ship subsequently ran aground on a reef in the Abrolhos Islands and was lost.

 More than 200 survivors made their way ashore, where they discovered there was no shelter, food, nor drinking water.
-As deaths from dehydration began, Pelsaert, Jacobsz, and all the officers left in the only boat, and although telling the others they were taking a trip looking for water, they eventually embarked on a month-long voyage to Java.
+As deaths from dehydration began, Pelsaert, Jacobsz, and all the officers left in a sailboat, leaving one smaller row boat behind, and although telling the others they were taking a trip looking for water, they eventually embarked on a month-long voyage to Java.

 Mutiny

 Cornelisz was left on the island with people of lower status and was able to establish himself as a leader.
 This could not be considered a mutiny as no proper authority had been appointed by the officers before their hasty departure.
 Cornelisz's rule in the Abrolhos became criminal when he aimed at removing those who the very limited food and water would have to be shared with.
 Some were tricked and secretly killed.
 Others, such as a group of soldiers including Wiebbe Hayes, were sent to a nearby island to search for water.
 The only other candidate for chief was the minister, who saw his family—apart from his daughter—killed and was intimidated thereafter.
 Rain eventually ameliorated the drinking water problem; food, however, remained insufficient.

-Cornelisz established a brutal personal rule in the islands, backed by men who had plotted with him on board ship.
+Cornelisz established a brutal personal rule in the islands, backed by men who had plotted with him on board the ship.
 When later questioned, they said they had been obeying orders from the recognized leader that Cornelisz seemed to be.
 At first covertly, then more and more openly, the survivors not in Cornelisz's faction were killed or sent away to the near islands or escaped there.
 In all, Cornelisz and his henchmen were responsible for the deaths of between 110 and 124 men, women, and children over a two-month period.
 Their victims were drowned, strangled, hacked to pieces, or bludgeoned to death, singly or in large groups.
 Seven surviving women were forced into sexual slavery, with Cornelisz reserving Lucretia Jans for himself.
 Cornelisz's faction then began killing those dispersed on the other various islands, who presented a threat through now being collectively more numerous than his own men.